 Love as a Verb

-BY: Troy Murphy | September 2018
+BY: T. Franklin Murphy | September 2018 (edited March 24, 2022)

 Loving is easy when we feel loving.
 We feel warmth and closeness and act accordingly.
 Most healthy and a large portion of the unhealthy act this way.
 When we feel love in our hearts, we pass it along.
 There is no glory in this.
 We are just the puppet of a feeling.
 But what would happen if we saw love as something that we do—an action; not just a response to a feeling?
 Loving someone would not be an excuse for poor behavior or selfish manipulations.
 Instead loving someone would mean we act lovingly towards them.
 Love becomes an action verb not a noun once possessed we just sit around and reap its benefits.

 When feeling comforted and joyous, we naturally treat our partners well—most do anyhow.
 And if we are involved with someone who is unpredictably mean, while smiling, we should run from their malignant vileness.
-But treating others well while feeling loving proves nothing.
-However, how we treat our partner when we feel irritable or annoyed colors a much broader picture of the relationship.
+Treating others well when feeling loving proves nothing.
+However, the manner in which we treat a partner when feeling irritable or annoyed is more telling, coloring a much broader picture of the relationship.

 When emotions rumble, we must seize the opportunity to solidify the relationship.
-When a partner returns home after a has a taxing day at the office, naturally the mood carry home isn’t welcoming and warm; the normal emotional support, gentle glances, and friendly flirts are missing.
+When a partner returns home after a has a taxing day at the office, naturally the mood carried home isn’t welcoming and warm; the normal emotional support, gentle glances, and friendly flirts are missing.
 Too many believe love is a noun, something they possess with certain rights.

 "Love as a verb isn't dependent on how you feel or even what you think.
-Instead you make an unconditional commitment to the other person." - Harville Hendrix
+Instead you make an unconditional commitment to the other person."

 Ridiculous expectations that a partner will always be loving asks partners to be unhuman.
 We build trust by working through the ebbs and flows of positive and discomforting emotions, knowing we will be supported even during the hurtful, struggling, and anxiety ridden days.
 This security only is built through the consistently of loving acts given when life doesn’t feel so loving.

 The selfish exploit this need, painting a picture of need that never heals, leaving little or no room for a second heart.
 They seek a medal of honor when they cowardly refuse to give.
 The cowardly lover claims to be the night in shining armor.
-When the relationship is at the brink of destruction, they painful chime, “no one will ever love you like me.”
+When the relationship is at the brink of destruction, they painfully chime, “no one will ever love you like me.”
 They blur the facts, dismiss reality and continue to mistreat.